 HTC has two basic duties under the law regarding individuals with disabilities:

 HTC must not discriminate against individuals on the basis of disability.
-A ‘qualified’ individual with a disability is someone who, with or without reasonable accommodation, meets the essential eligibility requirements for the receipt of services or the participation in programs, services, or activities provided by this college.
+A ‘qualified’ individual with a disability is someone who, with or without accommodation, meets the essential eligibility requirements for the receipt of services or the participation in programs, services, or activities provided by this college.
 HTC may not treat qualified individuals with disabilities differently from individuals without disabilities or have a policy that disparately impacts individuals with disabilities.

 The laws apply only if an individual establishes that he or she meets the legal definition of ‘disabled’.
 Sometimes meeting this standard is difficult and requires information from appropriate professionals.